Leaderless resistance: Advantages of leaderless resistance

-The internet provides counterinsurgents with further challenges.
+The internet provides counter-insurgents with further challenges.
 Individual cells (and even a single person can be a cell) can communicate over the internet, anonymously or semi-anonymously sharing information online, to be found by others through well-known websites.
-Even when it is legally and technically possible to ascertain who accessed what, it is often practically impossible to discern in a reasonable timeframe who is a real threat and who is just curious, a journalist, or a web crawler.
+Even when it is legally and technically possible to ascertain who accessed what, it is often practically impossible to discern in a reasonable time frame who is a real threat and who is just curious, a journalist, or a web crawler.

 Despite these advantages, leaderless resistance is often unstable.
 If the actions are not frequent enough or not successful, the stream of publicity, which serves as the recruiting, motivation, and coordination drives for other cells, diminishes.
 On the other hand, if the actions are too successful, support groups and other social structures will form that are vulnerable to network analysis.